luis-moral/inditex-test/README.md

 ./mvnw clean spring-boot:run
 ```

-You can test the endpoint in any browser at http://localhost:8081/publc/v1/price, using [OpenApi definition](doc/open-api/price.yml) or the [JMeter test](src/test/jmeter/inditex-test.jmx)
+You can test the endpoint in any browser at http://localhost:8081/publc/v1/price, using the [OpenApi definition](doc/open-api/price.yml) or the [JMeter test](src/test/jmeter/inditex-test.jmx).

 Example request: